AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/debugging.md

 ### Ask for more information

 Sometimes, an easy step to forget amidst all the code and technical work: ask for more information.
-Full-screen captures, a video, a video conference chat with the person that identified the issue, replication steps, questions about whether there are other seemingly unimportant things that happened around the problematic event.
+Full-screen captures, a video, a video conference chat with the person that identified the issue, replication steps, questions about whether other seemingly unimportant things happened around the problematic event.
 Ask what someone expected to happen.
 Is this really a bug or maybe just a misunderstanding of the way that the code works?

 ### Language and interpretation

 Is the description of the problem clear?
-Are you sure that none of the terms or descriptions can be interpreted in multiple ways.
+Are you sure that no terms or descriptions can be interpreted in multiple ways.
 If so, make sure that you are talking about the same thing.

 ### Internet search